CodeTestPractice/NewsReaderSPA/README.md

 are added to the list on-the-fly the latest news will be added to the table in Descending order, (being the latest news to the top of the list).

-Given the limited time available for this project, I have left "Todo" tags which can be extracted and completed at later time.
+Given the limited time available for this project, "Todo" tags are placed which can be extracted and completed at later time.
 `Visual Studio` > `View menu` > `Task List`

 ### Roadmap:

 A) Single Page with fixed static RSS Url

 B) User would be able to set/save the desired URL

 C) Read all RSS/Atom version

 D) Push notification to user's browser with WebPush method upon receiving new item

 F) Prefetch render news to the client's browser

 G) Resource Management would clear RSS Client

 ## Back-end: